Dale Lodge Hotel: Lady Erica Farquhar

 Lady Erica Farquhar was born Erica Catherine Mackay in 1818.
 She was the daughter of Eric Mackay, 7th Baron Reay.
-In 1835 she married Maria’s son Sir Walter Minto Townsend-Farquhar, 2nd Bt.
+In 1835 she married Maria’s son, Sir Walter Minto Townsend-Farquhar, 2nd Bt.
 Sir Walter Farquhar was a Member of Parliament representing Hertford for some years.
 The couple had five children and the family lived for some years at Goldings near Hertford.
 He was a supporter of legislation against the use of child chimney sweeps following the death in 1852 of a seven-year-old sweep in a Goldings kitchen chimney.

-In 1866 Sir Walter Farquhar died and Erica moved to a house in Berkeley Square London.
-When her mother-in-law Maria died in 1875 she inherited Dale Lodge and she spent her time moving between her London house and Grasmere.
+In 1866 Sir Walter Farquhar died, and Erica moved to a house in Berkeley Square, London.
+When her mother-in-law Maria died in 1875, she inherited Dale Lodge and spent her time moving between her London house and Grasmere.
 Her son Sir Robert Farquhar also moved to Grasmere and resided in a house called “The Wray”.

-Lady Erica Farquhar died in 1899 and a few years later Dale Lodge was sold.
+Lady Erica Farquhar died in 1899, and a few years later Dale Lodge was sold.
 It became a hotel in about 1905.